 How do I use a Virtual Assistant?

-If you have identified that you need some support in your business, to enable you to grow or spend time on other areas of your work, the next step is to either take on new staff, or start outsourcing.
+If you have identified that you need some support in your business, to enable you to grow your business or to spend time on other areas of your work or with your family, the next step is to either take on new staff, or start outsourcing.

 Identify what tasks you need doing

-It seems obvious, but I do get calls from business owners who know they need help, but don’t know what I could help with.
-To find out how to draft a list of tasks, read my blog here.
+It seems obvious, but we do get calls from business owners who know they need help, but don’t know what we could help with, or don’t know where to start with delegating.
+To find out how to draft a list of tasks, read our blog here.

 Be specific about what the task is and provide examples if necessary

-Communication is key – ensure that when you delegate any tasks that you are very clear about what you expect – this may include the type of language to be used.
+Communication is key – ensure that when you delegate any tasks that you are very clear about what you expect – this may include the type of language to be used, the images or the deadline it should be delivered by.
 You may wish to create videos or procedures for your Virtual Assistant to follow.
 Ensure that your VA understands what you need and can articulate this back to you.

 Be clear on your deadlines